veyon/docs/admin/introduction.rst

 * Log out users
 * Launch programs and open websites

-.. index:: teacher computer, student computer, master computer, client computer
+.. index:: Teacher computer, Student computer, Master computer, Client computer

 .. _Components:

 Components
 ----------

+.. index:: Software components

 Veyon basically consists of a master and a service component which realize the interaction between teacher and student computers (also referred to as *master computer* and *client computer*):